Why Meaning is Key to a Satisfying Career

 The Paradox of Prosperity

-Our evolutionary heritage is largely one of survival in an ongoing struggle for the necessities of life.
-We’re well equipped for that.
-In fact, we’re not just equipped but wired for a certain level of struggle.
+Our evolutionary heritage is mostly one of survival in an ongoing struggle for the necessities of life.
+It’s important to know that we’re hardwired for a certain level of struggle.
 In its absence, we don’t flourish.

 The risks of career dissatisfaction, and the solution, were set out decades ago by Dr Viktor Frankl.
 This remarkable man was a neurologist, a psychiatrist, the founder of a School of Psychotherapy known as logotherapy, the author of thirty-nine books including the inspiring ‘Man’s Search for Meaning’ – and a survivor of concentration camps including Auschwitz.